mtov/engsoftmoderna/cap1.md

 # Cap.
-1 - Processos
+1 - Introdução

 > Our civilization runs on software. -- Bjarne Stroustrup